DataDog/documentation/content/logs/log_collection/docker.md

 **Kubernetes**

 If you are running in Kubernetes and do not use container labels, pod annotation will soon be supported.
-Check our [Autodiscovery Guide][8] for more information about Autodiscovery setup and examples.
+Check Datadog [Autodiscovery Guide][8] for more information about Autodiscovery setup and examples.

 ## Further Reading